opnfv/apex/docs/release/installation/architecture.rst

   establishment of clustering across cluster members.

 OpenDaylight
-  OpenDaylight is currently installed on all three control nodes but only started on the first control node.
-OpenDaylight's HA capabilities are not yet mature enough to be enabled.
+  OpenDaylight is currently installed on all three control nodes and started as an HA cluster unless otherwise noted for that scenario.
+OpenDaylight's database, known as MD-SAL, breaks up pieces of the database into "shards".
+  Each shard will have its own election take place, which will determine which OpenDaylight node is the leader for that shard.
+The other OpenDaylight nodes in the cluster will be in standby.
+Every Open vSwitch node connects to every OpenDaylight to enable HA.

 HA Proxy
   HA Proxy is monitored by Pacemaker to ensure it is running across all nodes